Pyrolysis Plant FAQ

 R&D & Lab Testing

 Absolutely.
 We routinely receive feedstock samples from prospective clients worldwide.
 Our R&D team runs controlled pyrolysis experiments on your specific material, providing detailed reports on oil yield, gas composition, carbon black quality, and optimal processing parameters.
 This de-risks your investment by providing real data before plant design begins.
+Learn more about feedstock testing.

 About APChemi

 APChemi brings 17+ years of pyrolysis experience, 49+ delivered commercial projects, 12+ patents, 3+ ISCC Plus certified plants, and 227 million+ kg processed.
 We offer end-to-end service from feasibility to commissioning, proprietary oil purification technology, and project management consultancy that achieves 2-5x capital efficiency over industry averages.
+Learn more about APChemi.

 APChemi has offices in three countries: APChemi Technology BV in The Netherlands (European headquarters), APChemi Pvt.
 Ltd. in Pune, Maharashtra, India (manufacturing and engineering center), and APChemi UK Ltd. in the United Kingdom.
 This global presence enables us to serve clients worldwide with local support.
+Visit our about page for more details, or contact us directly.

 Still Have Questions?